 Our Board of Directors serves as the guiding light for Milford Advocacy for the Homeless, stewarding our mission, programs, partnerships, and resources with care and accountability.
-The MAH Board of Directors is made up of four officers and eight board members who work together to provide leadership, oversight, and strategic direction for the organization.
+The MAH Board of Directors comprises four officers and eight board members who work together to provide leadership, oversight, and strategic direction for the organization.

 Each board member is intentionally chosen for the unique value, experience, perspective, and support they bring to MAH’s work.
 Board members serve a three-year term, helping provide steady leadership as our organization continues to grow and respond to community needs.